Why do we Sleep?

 Sleep plays a critical role in brain development in infants and young children.
 Infants spend about 13 to 14 hours per day sleeping, and about half of that time is spent in REM sleep, the stage in which most dreams occur.
 A link between sleep and brain plasticity is becoming clear in adults as well.
 This is seen in the effect that sleep and sleep deprivation have on people’s ability to learn and perform a variety of tasks.
 (Harvard School of Medicine study on Sleep)

 Another study suggests that not getting enough sleep directly impacts how healthy we are.
 Cardio vascular diseases (hypertension and stroke), diabetes, obesity and weight gain tend to occur more often to those that are sleep deprived.
-Not sleeping enough promotes poor regulation of some of the hormones that control appetite and hunger cause you to
+Not sleeping enough promotes poor regulation of some of the hormones that control appetite and hunger cause you to eat more and thus gain weight.
+And last but not least, people who don’t get enough sleep don’t live as long as people who do.

 How much sleep do we need?